-Surgeons create a incision in the back of the head through which they place small metallic clip or clips along the neck of the aneurysm.
-Clipping the aneurysm prevents blood from entering the aneurysm sac and reduce the risk for future bleeding.
+Surgeons make an incision in the back of the head through which they place a small metal clip or clips along the neck of the aneurysm.
+Clipping the aneurysm prevents blood from entering the aneurysm sac and reduces the risk for future bleeding.

 Reroutes blood flow around the weakened artery using a blood vessel from another part of your body, usually the leg.
 The new artery bypasses the damaged blood vessels and restores healthy blood flow to the brain.

 Endovascular Embolization or Coiling